RichCanvas3/gym/documents/siwe-for-agents-mcp-architecture.md

 ## Summary

-This architecture defines a clean chain of trust:
+This architecture defines a clear chain of trust for delegated agent execution:

-1. Wallet challenge proves user control.
+1. the user proves wallet control
-2. Principal smart account delegates to a session smart account.
+2. the principal smart account delegates bounded authority
-3. A trusted Agent Gateway stores the session package.
+3. the trusted Agent Gateway verifies and stores the delegated runtime state
-4. Runtime MCP bearer auth is minted from that package.
+4. the gateway mints short-lived, audience-scoped MCP authorization
-5. The target Principal Domain MCP validates the delegated chain before touching principal data.
+5. the downstream Principal Domain MCP validates the chain before touching principal data

-This gives a SIWE-for-Agents style flow that extends beyond login into delegated, audience-scoped MCP execution.
+That is the core contribution.

+It takes the idea behind SIWE and extends it from login into verifiable, principal-safe, delegated agent execution.

 ## How This Differs From SIWE